Google Play uses the

 <manifest> <uses-sdk android:minSdkVersion="5" /> ... </manifest>

-The principal reason that an application would declare an API Level in
+The principal reason that an application declares an API level in

-using APIs that were introduced in the API Level specified.
-If the
+uses APIs that were introduced in the API level specified.

-The sections below provide information related to API level that you should consider when developing your application.
+The following sections provide information related to API level that you need to consider when developing your application.

 Application forward compatibility